UCL/TDMS/README.md

 #### Parallelism

-TDMS is paralleled with [OpenMP](https://en.wikipedia.org/wiki/OpenMP).
+TDMS is parallelised with [OpenMP](https://en.wikipedia.org/wiki/OpenMP).
 The maximum number of threads can be set with the `OMP_NUM_THREADS` environment variable.
 For example, to use 4 threads, in a bash shell, use: